cosmos/cosmos-sdk/UPGRADING.md

 ### BaseApp

-All ABCI calls accept a pointer to the request and response types defined by Comet.

-Baseapp calls of BeginBlock & Endblock are now private.
-FinalizeBlock is public and should be used in order to test and run operations.
+All ABCI calls now accept a pointer to the request and response types defined by CometBFT.
+BaseApp calls of `BeginBlock` & `Endblock` are now private but are still exposed to the application to define via the `Manager` type. `FinalizeBlock` is public and should be used in order to test and run operations.
+This means that although `BeginBlock` & `Endblock` no longer exist in the ABCI interface, they are automatically called by `BaseApp` during `FinalizeBlock`.
+Specifically, the order of operations is `BeginBlock` -> `DeliverTx` (for all txs) -> `EndBlock`.

-VoteExtensions were added and can be used in a variety of locations.
-Please see [TODO DOCS LINK FOR VOTE EXTENSIONS]()
+ABCI++ 2.0 also brings `ExtendVote` and `VerifyVoteExtension` ABCI methods.
+These methods allow applications to extend and verify pre-commit votes.
+The Cosmos SDK allows an application to define handlers for these methods via `ExtendVoteHandler` and `VerifyVoteExtensionHandler` respectively.
+Please see [TODO_LINK]() for more info.

 ### Configuration